 Contact Phonse Whiffen, manager of high school certification to discuss options that may be available to you at firstname.lastname@example.org

-The Department of Education does recognize credentials obtained by students from some national organizations outside the regular school system for the purpose of awarding credit in the senior high school program.
+The Department of Education and Early Childhood Development does recognize credentials obtained by students from some national organizations outside the regular school system for the purpose of awarding credit in the senior high school program.
 Full details are available here.

 Normally the answer to this question is no. CDLI's distance education program is not intended to be used as an alternative to the face-to-face programs offered in the province's schools.
 Rather, it works with the school as a partner to ensure that each school is empowered to offer a full range of courses and programs.
 Depending upon when you last attended school, CDLI's distance education programs may be option.
 Talk with your principal or with CDLI's guidance counsellor to determine whether this is the case.